Designing coherent, cross-platform, AI-native products

 Semantic Components

 Component libraries standardized the nouns of interface: Button, Card, Modal.
 Adaptive products need a vocabulary one level up, for the verbs.
-When a model decides how to respond and an agent decides how to compose a screen, the reusable unit is the interaction behavior itself: Explain, Clarify, Confirm, Compare, Recommend, Repair, Warn.
-Each is a designed object with a definition that does not mention any particular surface.
-A Confirm names the facts it must present, the explicit consent it must collect, the actions it may offer, and the evaluations that decide whether an instance of it succeeded.
+When a model decides how to respond and an agent decides how to compose a screen, the reusable unit is the behavior: Explain, Clarify, Confirm, Compare, Recommend, Repair, Warn.
+Each is a designed object, defined without reference to any particular surface.
+A Confirm names the facts it must present, the consent it must collect, the actions it may offer, and the evaluations that decide whether it worked.
 How a Confirm looks in a chat thread versus a web form is a rendering question, and rendering comes later.

 The vocabulary is discovered, not invented.
 The reliable moment is the second flow.
-The first flow establishes candidates; the second reveals which parts recur, because the agent, asked to build it, will reproduce the first flow's patterns almost correctly, and the almost is the signal.
-At that point the team runs an inconsistency audit, promotes the recurring patterns to named components, and replaces the inline variants with the canonical ones.
-Names should describe function, never appearance: a TransferSummary survives a redesign, a BlueFeeCard does not.
+The first flow produces candidates.
+The second shows which parts recur, because the agent, asked to build it, will reproduce the first flow's patterns almost correctly, and the almost is the signal.
+At that point the team audits the inconsistencies, promotes the recurring patterns to named components, and replaces the inline variants with the canonical ones.
+Name components by what they do, never by how they look: a TransferSummary survives a redesign, a BlueFeeCard does not.

 Once behaviors have names, everything downstream gets simpler.
 Prompts stop describing what a response should be like and start naming what it is.
-Evaluations attach to behaviors instead of to prose.
-And the two generators finally share a vocabulary: the agent composes screens out of the same Confirm the runtime model expresses in a chat thread, which is the first concrete payoff of governing one system rather than two.
+Evaluations attach to behaviors instead of prose.
+And the two generators finally share a vocabulary: the agent composes screens out of the same Confirm the runtime model speaks in a chat thread.
+That is the first concrete payoff of governing one system instead of two.

 CHAPTER 6 · Part II